paritytech/substrate-connect/projects/wallet-template/README.md

 ## Overview

 Welcome to Substrate Connect - the ultimate light client wallet template!
 Substrate Connect leverages the power of [smoldot](https://github.com/smol-dot/smoldot), a light client that implements the JSON RPC Spec to provide a highly resilient, efficient, and user-friendly wallet experience.
-This template is designed to help developers quickly build and deploy a decentralized wallet that interacts with any blockchain in the Substrate ecosystem using a light client.

-What's more, when you use Substrate Connect as a browser extension, your dapps can instantly connect to popular Substrate-based chains without the hassle of waiting for synchronization.
-This is possible because Substrate Connect keeps track of the chains in the background, even when the user isn't actively connected to any dapps.
-At the same time, the dapp will show up as "connected" within the extension, indicating that it is leveraging the extension's bootnodes and specifications.
+By using this template, your extension will be able to instantly connect any dapp to any  Substrate-based chains without the hassle of waiting for synchronization.

 ## Getting Started